-Hungry believers in all parts of the world and in every stream and denomination are starting to rediscover this lost key to the simpler, deeper life.
+Hungry believers in all parts of the world and in every stream and denomination are starting to rediscover this lost key to the simple, deeper life.
 The Lord Himself is stirring it up and bringing it to the remembrance and awareness of His people.
-He is raising up a company of friends, a society of the brokenhearted yet grateful.
+He is raising up a company of friends, a society of the brokenhearted, yet grateful.

 God is drawing and calling His people to a deeper, focused walk with Him, not just into the inner court but also all the way into the most holy place, that safe, quiet inner chamber to which He alone has the key.
 But He has given us the key and has invited us to come in.

-Jesus said, "But you, when you pray, enter your closet, and when you have shut your door, pray to your Father who is in secret.
-And your Father who sees in secret will reward you openly" (Matt.
+Jesus said, “‘But you, when you pray, go into your room, and when you have shut your door, pray to your Father who is in the secret place; and your Father who sees in secret will reward you openly'” (Matt.
 6:6).
-Our prayers are welcomed and received before Him just as Jesus welcomed and received Mary's tears that wetted His feet and her perfume that anointed His body for burial.
+Our prayers are welcomed and received before Him just as Jesus welcomed and received Mary’s tears that wetted His feet and her perfume that anointed His body for burial.
 Like Mary, a people of God are arising whose chief goal will be to waste their lives on Him.

 A key to living a life wasted on God is to learn to enter the place of quietness before God; a place of meditation and what many writers of old have called contemplative prayer.
 That is where true intimacy and spiritual communion reach their fullest realization.